Cascaded Context Enhancement Network for Automatic Skin Lesion Segmentation: Experiments

 In addition, Table \ref{t2016}-\ref{t2017} show the segmentation performance of different methods on melanoma and non-melanoma cases separately, where our model outperforms other approaches in both cases consistently.
-Because of the high intra-class variation of lesion, recognition of melanoma is more difficult than non-melanoma case.
-From the tables, we can observe that the proposed method achieves considerable gains in both cases, which suggests the effectiveness of the proposed method on melanoma detection.
+Because of the high intra-class variation of the lesion, recognition of melanoma is more difficult than non-melanoma cases.
+From the tables, we can observe that the proposed method achieves considerable gains in both cases, which suggests the effectiveness of our work on melanoma detection.

-Furthermore, Fig. \ref{fig:5} provides a clear demonstration of the distribution in terms of JA for the whole case, melanoma case and non-melanoma case on two datasets.
-From the figure, we can find that the performances of lesion segmentation with higher JA take up much of these two datasets by our proposed method, which implies better utility and stability than other approaches.
+Furthermore, Figure \ref{fig:5} provides a clear demonstration of the distribution in terms of JA for the whole case, melanoma case, and non-melanoma case on two datasets.
+From the figure, we can find that the performances of lesion segmentation with higher JA take up much of these two datasets by our work, which implies better utility and stability than other approaches.